Statistical and Computational Trade-offs in Variational Inference: A Case Study in Inferential Model Selection: Convergence analysis of SVI for Gaussian posteriors

 We next analyze the non-asymptotic convergence properties of the SVI algorithm in \Cref{alg:General}.
 This analysis will characterize the computational properties of variational inference and facilitate the characterization of statistical and computational trade-offs in \Cref{sec:trade-off-normal}.
 As in \Cref{sec:SGD_VI}, we focus on the Gaussian posterior cases in \Cref{subsec:sgd-analysis} and \Cref{sec:trade-off-normal}, where we can express the posterior as $p(\theta|\vx) \propto \exp\lrp{-\psi(\theta)}$, where $\psi(\theta) = \frac{1}{2} \theta^\rT \Omega^{(\infty)} \theta$ for a positive definite matrix $\Omega^{(\infty)} \in \R^{d \times d}$.
 (We extend to non-Gaussian cases in \Cref{sec:general_posterior}.)

-To analyze \Cref{alg:General} for the Gaussian posterior, we rely on a key observation that the learning of $U$ and $\Lambda$ decouples.
-The update in \Cref{eq:precond_GD_2}, together with the QR decomposition in \Cref{eq:precond_GD_3}, implies that the stationary solution to the semi-orthonormal $U$ is always composed of the first $p$ eigenvectors of $\Omega^{(\infty)}$, regardless of the choice of $\Lambda$ in the update.
+To analyze \Cref{alg:General} for the Gaussian posterior (corresponding to a quadratic function $\psi$), we rely on a key observation that the learning of $U$ and $\Lambda$ decouples: the optimization algorithm does not require we alternate between optimizing $U$ and $\Lambda$; rather, it can be separated into two separate stages because the optimization of $U$ does not depend on the value of $\Lambda$ in variational inference with low-rank Gaussian inferential models.
+In particular, the update in \Cref{eq:precond_GD_2}, together with the QR decomposition in \Cref{eq:precond_GD_3}, implies that the stationary solution to the semi-orthonormal $U$ is always composed of the first $p$ eigenvectors of $\Omega^{(\infty)}$, regardless of the choice of $\Lambda$ in the update.
 From \Cref{fact:lambda}, we also know that, if the eigenspace $U$ is learned, then the solution $\Lambda$ simply reads out the eigenvalues of $\Ep{\theta\sim q}{\nabla^2 \psi(\theta)}$, which is $\Omega^{(\infty)}$ in the Gaussian posterior case.
 Therefore, the optimization of $U$ and $\Lambda$ can be performed in two stages by first fixing $\Lambda=\mI_p$ and letting $U$ converge first and then computing $\Lambda$ conditioning on $U$.

-These observations will enable us to consider \Cref{alg:Gaussian} (SVI\_Gauss)---a simplified version of \Cref{alg:General} tailored to Gaussian posteriors---to facilitate the analysis for Gaussian posteriors in \Cref{sec:trade-off-normal}.
+These observations enables us to consider \Cref{alg:Gaussian} (SVI\_Gauss)---a simplified version of \Cref{alg:General} tailored to Gaussian posteriors---to facilitate the analysis for Gaussian posteriors in \Cref{sec:trade-off-normal}.
+(The details of \Cref{alg:Gaussian} is in \Cref{sec:alg_details}.)
 Moreover, as we will see, the update of $U$ in \Cref{alg:Gaussian} (SVI\_Gauss) closely connects to the stochastic power method \citep{hardt2014}; this connection will allow us to borrow analysis tools of the stochastic power method for analyzing stochastic optimization for variational inference.
 Below we discuss these observations and connections in detail.

 \parhead{SVI and the stochastic power method.} To establish the connection between the stochastic power method and the SVI algorithm, we prove that the first stage of \Cref{alg:General}---which performs preconditioned SGD to optimize for the eigenvectors $U$---is equivalent to the stochastic power method for principal component analysis (PCA).